CancerDataAggregator/CDA-HelpDesk/docs/getting_started/index.md

 ---
-title:  Getting started
+title:  Search made simple
+comments: true
 ---

-With CDA you search by harmonized, common language terms.
-Using simple language you can get information about the subjects, files, or specimens that you care about in a standard dataframe format (tsv) that you can open in Excel, integrate into a pipeline or upload to your favorite cloud resource.
+<div class="center" markdown> <p>With CDA you search by harmonized, common language terms.
+Using simple language you can get information about the subjects, files, or specimens that you care about in a standard dataframe format (tsv) that you can open in Excel, integrate into a pipeline or upload to your favorite cloud resource.</p></div>

 <div class="grid cards" markdown>